 What Are the Bone Benefits of the Better Bones and Balance Exercise Program?

-In a recent study, US researchers evaluated the impact of Better Bones and Balance™ (BBB)—a community-based exercise program that has been shown to reduce fall and fracture risk and bone loss in the hip in postmenopausal women in controlled laboratory settings.
+In a study, US researchers evaluated the impact of Better Bones and Balance™ (BBB)—a community-based exercise program that has been shown to reduce fall and fracture risk and bone loss in the hip in postmenopausal women in controlled laboratory settings.

 Until now, researchers weren’t sure whether bone health benefits are obtained from BBB when delivered in a community setting.